What Do You Think of My Story? Why I Hate Psychiatrists?

 Most people with bipolar are not continuously sick.
 Most people have “episodes” and my psychiatrist said after discontinuing medications, 50% of people with bipolar will relapse within 2 years.
 But 50% WON’T, it will take longer for a relapse.
 Many people have only 3 or 4 breakdowns in their lives. meds lengthen the time until relapse for most people, but most people do still have relapses anyhow, just not so many of them.

 Some people have very blantantly obvious symptoms of bipolar that it’s unmistakable and not subjective opinion – true mania is like nothing else.
 You go weeks or months without needing any sleep, hardly.
 Like an hour or two of sleep.
-Only bipolar or a brain injury can do that.
+Only bipolar or a can do that.
 Bipolar II, well that can be confused with other things.

 Psychiatry is in its infancy and the patients are sort of guinea pigs.
 But what can doctors do?
 The patients are sick NOW and need help NOW, they can’t wait until the treatments are better.
 Most people with severe mental illness no longer need to be institutionalized, and that is a direct result of effective medications.
 Cancer treatment for certain kinds of cancer is terrible too, and lupus and fibromyalgia and lyme disease treatments do not help enough, and how about rheumatoid arthritis?
 Mental illnesses are not the only kind of illness for which treatments are no way near good enough.